Skip to content

 ' regular expression

-' we want to verify that a string matches a pattern
+' we want to check that a chain corresponds to a model

 Option Explicit